Elementary School COVID-19 Resources

-Counseling Support for Students:
+Counseling Support for Students

 We know this may be a stressful time for our students.
-Our counselors, Mr. Byrne and Mrs. Thomas, will also have daily office hours.
+Our counselors, Mr. Todd Byrne and Mrs. Lesa Thomas, will also have daily office hours.
 You can email them at firstname.lastname@example.org or email@example.com to schedule a check in or seek advice in how you can support your child during this time.
 Families who participate in programming through Youth in Need will hear directly from their Youth in Need provider about their next steps.